Rob-C-89/evening_meal_planner/README.md

 ## Deployment

-The project has been deployed to Heroku.
+The project has been deployed using Code Institutes's Mock Terminal for Heroku.
 The URL for the website is: https://evening-meal-planner-9fed6f279af0.herokuapp.com/

+The deployment process is as follows:

+- Fork or clone this repository (see section below for instructions)
+- Create a new Heroku app
+- Add config variable: key is 'PORT', value is 8000
+- Set the buildpacks to 'Python' and 'Node.js', in that order (Python on top, Node.js underneath)
+- Link the Heroku app to the repository
+- Click on 'Deploy'

 ### Using the Repository